-Before I left for the horse farm, I got to be on a conference call with my entire Story Intensive 2014 class so we could talk through issues and questions that were coming up for them in Story Is a State of Mind.
+Just before I left for the farm, I hosted a call with our entire Story Intensive class, to talk through issues and questions that were coming up for them in their semester.
 It was a powerful evening: another whoa.

-It’s impossible for me to witness this kind of bravery and honesty without being affected by it.
-Every time I see someone make a courageous move to prioritize creative work even when it feels controversial to do so, I hear thunder cracking.
-I can’t shrug it off — it’s too big, too important.
+It's impossible for me to witness this kind of bravery and honesty without being affected by it.
+Every time I see someone make a courageous move to prioritize creative work, especially when it feels controversial or impossible to do so, I hear thunder cracking.
+I can't shrug it off — it feels too important.

 Resistance is fear.
-When you see someone face her own fears, it helps you face your own.
+And when you witness someone face her own fears, it helps you face your own.

 Here are some stories of resistance that you might not recognize as fear:

-• It’s not like I’m Ann Patchett or anything.
-I’m not writing novels.
+• It's not like I'm Margaret Atwood or anything.
+I'm not writing novels.

 • I'm the breadwinner of my family, so I can't realistically take time to write a book.